ymao1993/TSCN/README.md

 # TSCN

 This repository contains the code for **Temporal Segment Captioning Network**(TSCN).
-The paper can be found in the repository.
+The paper can be found [here](https://github.com/YuMao1993/TSCN/blob/master/TSCN.pdf).

 ## Results